This shop has been compensated by Collective Bias, Inc. and Mazola® Corn Oil. All opinions are mine alone. #MakeItMazola #SimpleSwap #CollectiveBias

 That’s why an oil like Mazola Corn Oil is a great choice for lots of cooking methods, and even for mixing up in a marinade or dressing.
 It’s so versatile!

-Corn oil comes into play three different times in this balsamic peanut chicken stir fry.
-We’re using it to cook the chicken, then the brussels sprouts, and lastly in the out-of-this-world balsamic peanut sauce that covers everything beautifully.
+Corn oil comes into play three different times in this peanut chicken and Brussels sprouts stir fry.
+We’re using it to cook the chicken, then the Brussels sprouts, and lastly in the out-of-this-world balsamic peanut sauce that covers everything beautifully.

 Because this is an ideal weeknight dinner recipe, time-saving is the name of the game.
 To help keep things speedy, I cut boneless skinless chicken breasts into small cubes before cooking them in the skillet.
 Coupled with a medium-high skillet heat, the chicken should be cooked in seven to eight minutes (or so).

 Once the chicken is cooked, transfer it to a plate and add additional Mazola Corn Oil to the skillet.
 Next up are the Brussels sprouts.
 Over the same medium-high heat, you’ll want to leave the Brussels sprouts alone for several minutes before stirring them up so the side that’s against the skillet can develop a slightly-charred appearance.

 Those charred bits are one of the best parts of oven-roasted Brussels sprouts in my opinion, but roasting them requires nearly thirty minutes of cook time, before adding in the time your oven requires to pre-heat.

 These skillet Brussels sprouts cook and develop these lovely spots all in a fraction of the time, helping keep this balsamic peanut chicken stir fry recipe on track for a weeknight-appropriate meal.